diegodemiranda/exoplanet_detection_system/README.md

 - LRU eviction under pressure.
 - Stats: size, hit rate, access counters, entry ages.
 Prediction responses are cached using a strong key derived from candidate content (flux hash + mission + target).
+A small `model_cache` is also used for catalogs and light curves.

 ---